Answers to Common Questions about the Deer Management Program for the Vassar Farm and Ecological Preserve

-- Due to their intensive consumption habits, the deer are preventing the establishment of young trees.
-As a result very few of these saplings are able to grow above the consumption, or browse, line.
-Without saplings in the forest there are no trees to replace the older canopy trees.
+A. The Vassar Farm and Ecological Preserve (VFEP) is committed to “protect and preserve the ecological diversity of the land.”
+The college has seen that overabundant deer prevent the establishment of young trees and reduce plant diversity in the forests of the VFEP.
+Because of intense consumption by these deer very few saplings are able to grow above the browse line.
+Without saplings in the forest there are no young trees to replace the older canopy trees.
+The combined lack of tree regeneration and loss of diversity threatens the long-term health of this forest.
 The New York State Department of Environmental Conservation (NYSDEC) recommends managing deer populations based on their negative impacts on forested lands.
-To address the impacts we’ve documented at the VFEP, Vassar needs to reduce the deer population there.
+To address the impacts we’ve documented at the VFEP, Vassar must reduce the deer population there.

 Q. How many deer are on the VFEP?

 This map reflects an infrared flyover photograph taken of the Vassar Farm and Ecological Preserve in early March 2016, showing a population of 26 deer per square mile within the survey area outlined in red.
 Each red dot on the map indicates a deer.

-Q. Who culls the deer?
+Q. Who culls the deer and when?

 Q. How long will deer population management be necessary at the VFEP?